Leadership and Staff

 Transition to Work Program Coordinator

-Jason Hawkins is a native of Winston-Salem, NC.
+Jason is a native of Winston-Salem, NC.
 He graduated from Shaw University with a Bachelor of Science degree in Business Management.
 Additionally, he received electrical and plumbing

+certificates from Halifax Community College.
 Jason’s previous employment included office and

 service employment in the local community.
 He joined Forsyth Jail & Prison Ministries in 2017, as the Transportation Coordinator for recently released offenders.
-In January 2022, Jason was promoted to Transition to Work Program Coordinator.
+In January 2022, Jason was promoted to Transition to Work Program Coordinator, where he works with TTW participants and supports them upon their release.
+Jason enjoys playing the saxophone and the piano, when not working.
+He has a daughter and three grandchildren, and recently married his soulmate, Joan.

 Holly Kessler